khareshivang1617/Django-Rest-Assignment/Readme.txt

     - Calendar API is build in calendar_api folder.
     - For user system, rest-auth API is used, for eliminating the username, some methods have beend over writen in user_api folder.

+DOCUMENTATION:

+    - Can be find at the path: /documentation

 CLOUD DEPLOYMENT: